 Declared Values will be stated, advertised and monitored on an 'as delivered' basis - not on a 'dry basis'.
+The Acceptable Tolerances to the Declared Values can be found in the Fertmark Auditor Protocol.

 The Declared Values for each of the Fertmark certified phosphatic fertilisers (Super, Sulphur Super, RPR, PAPR, DAP, MAP, TSP and any other fertiliser with more than a total P of 3.0% will have "Cadmium, not to exceed 280 mg Cd/kg P" as a Declared Value.
 If the voluntary industry cadmium limit changes, this Declared Value will be altered accordingly.